brimdata/zed/pkg/zson/docs/spec.md

 string("this is a semicolon: ;")
 ```

 The semicolon terminator is important.
-Consider this zson depicting
+Consider this ZSON depicting
 sets of strings:
 ```
 #3:set[string]